IOActive/RepoSsessed/README.md

 I'd like to give credit to the following people for either their prior work or their contributions:

-- Samar Dhwoj Acharya for allowing me to use signatures from his Github Dorks project
+- Samar Dhwoj Acharya for allowing me to use signatures from his Github Dorks project.
-- Michael Henriksen for allowing me to use signature files from his GitRob project
+- Michael Henriksen for allowing me to use signature files from his GitRob project.
 - Thanks to the creator of <code>ripgrep</code> for making such a nice implementation of grep.

 ### Notes